Saurav458/devTinder/src/homework.md

 - diff b/w app.use and app.all

 - middlewares are used to eliminate the redundancy of code ex- to check whether user is authorised or not

+-  write a dummy auth middlewares for all user routes except  /user/login routes